tytydraco/yessleep/out/Dont_Read_This.md

 I received a strange package in the mail today.
 It had no return address and no stamp.

 My wife handed it to me.
 She had received an identical package.
-We opened them and found a small book inside each.
+We opened them and found a small book inside both.
 The same book.
 We never ordered these, but they were addressed to each of us specifically, so it can't be a mistake.

 The book is titled "*Don't Read This*".
 The title is in bold red letters on a black cover.
 Nothing on the back.
 No author or anything.
 It feels kind of leathery and high-quality.
 Probably expensive.